June 11, 2024

 Making YouTube Shorts: 6 key best practices

-The instinct to scroll away is strong, so grab audiences in the first five seconds if possible.
+The instinct for a user to scroll away when they see a new video is strong, so grab new audiences in the first five seconds if possible.
 The best way to do that is to tell viewers what the Short is about.

 Use a headline or title in your video, or even just a quick on-screen or voiceover introduction.
 Unless you’re revealing a shot of you about to base-jump off a skyscraper, chances are your video may not keep folks from scrolling without an intro.

-Notice how the creator @tylerbender uses the headline “POV: byu interviews” in the following Shorts.
+Notice how the creator @tylerbenderr uses the headline “Almond mom goes to EREWHON” in the following Shorts.
 It’s concise, but viewers can understand what the video will be about before even clicking through.
-(Hint: it’s about what interviewing at Brigham Young University is like)

 2. Keep things concise